Akshit8/k8s-certmanager/README.md

 <br/>

-You can download any other stable release for `cert-manager` from it's [releases-page](https://github.com/jetstack/cert-manager/).
+You can download any other stable release for `cert-manager` from its [releases page](https://github.com/jetstack/cert-manager/).

 <br/>

-It's a good practice to store the yaml files that you apply to cluster, in case something goes wrong you can restore the state of cluster by re-applying them.
+It's a good practice to store the YAML files that you apply to the cluster, in case something goes wrong you can restore the state of the cluster by re-applying them.
 To store the cert-manager manifest we just applied, run the following scripts.

 ```bash
 curl -LO https://github.com/jetstack/cert-manager/releases/download/v1.3.1/cert-manager.yaml